The department offers:

 - inter-library loan

-The school's energetic research culture also involves a programme of visiting speakers and regular symposia organised by staff and students.
+We also offer a programme of visiting speakers and regular symposia, organised by staff and students.

 You will be encouraged to organise and attend conferences, act as editors for postgraduate journals, and publish book reviews and articles.